-- EU Regulation 1215/2012; - the Lugano Convention of 1988 (judgments in civil and commercial matters issued by judges of Iceland, Norway and Switzerland); and - bilateral conventions between Italy and other countries.
+- EU Regulation 1215/2012 (which regulates the recognition and enforcement of civil and commercial judgments issued by courts of EU Member States); - the Lugano Convention of 2007 (which regulates the recognition and enforcement of civil and commercial judgments issued by Icelandic, Norse and Swiss courts); and - bilateral conventions between Italy and other countries.

-Foreign judgments are recognised in Italy, without any further procedure being necessary, should all of the following requirements be met:
+Foreign judgments are recognised in Italy, without any further procedure being necessary, should all the following requirements be met:

-- applying the rules on jurisdiction laid down under Italian law, the foreign judge would have had jurisdiction; - the writ of summons instituting the proceedings was duly served and the defendant's right to be heard was respected; - the parties appeared in the foreign proceedings; - the judgment is final and definitive under foreign law; - the judgment is not in conflict with an Italian judgment that is final and definitive; - no proceedings on the same subject matter and between the same parties are pending before an Italian court; and - the foreign judgment is not contrary to Italian public policy.
+- applying the rules on jurisdiction laid down under Italian law, the foreign judge would have had jurisdiction; - the writ of summons instituting the proceedings was duly served under the provisions of the law of the foreign country where the trial took place and the defendant's right to be heard was respected; - the parties appeared in the foreign proceedings; - the judgment is final and definitive under foreign law; - the judgment is not in conflict with an Italian judgment that is final and definitive; - no proceedings on the same subject matter and between the same parties are pending before an Italian court; and - the foreign judgment is not contrary to Italian public policy.